Title IX Policy and Resources

 2. any unwelcome conduct that a reasonable person would find so severe, pervasive, and objectively offensive that it denies a person equal educational access;

 3. any instance of sexual assault (as defined in the Clery Act), dating violence, domestic violence, or stalking as defined in the Violence Against Women Act (VAWA).
-For definitions of sexual assault, dating/domestic violence, and stalking, please see the Title IX Sexual Harassment Policy.
+For definitions of sexual assault, dating/domestic violence, and stalking, please see AR 5.1.16 Title IX Sexual Harassment Policy.